Q. Does my heating bill have to be listed in my name?

 Q. When and where may I apply?

-There is also a liquid assets test (checking, savings, CD's, stocks, bonds, shares, certificates of deposit and individual retirement accounts if the accounts are in the name of a household member who is at least 59-and-one-half years old.)
+There is also a liquid assets test.
+Liquid assets include: checking, savings, CD's, stocks/shares, bonds, annuities, certificates of deposit and individual retirement accounts.
+(Individual Retirement Accounts are considered to be liquid assets if the accounts are in the name of a household member who is at least 59-and-one-half years old.)
 The purpose of the liquid assets test is to try to ensure that winter heating assistance dollars go to households most in need; that is, to people without the financial means to heat their home.

 Q. How long does it take for my application to be processed?